Dillweed Namespace Project · Governance Framework · Founding Phase

 The following principles govern the relationship between the founding asset base and any governance structure:

-• The domain assets (dillweed.com, dillclaw.com, dillweed.ai, dill.ai, and related domains) will not be transferred to any foundation, partner, or institutional entity outright.
+• The domain assets (dillweed.com, dillclaw.com, dillweed.ai, dill.ai, and related domains) MUST NOT be transferred to any foundation, partner, or institutional entity outright.

-• Trademark registrations (Classes 35, 41, 42) will be maintained by the founding steward or a wholly controlled entity.
+• Trademark registrations (Classes 35, 41, 42) MUST be maintained by the founding steward or a wholly controlled entity.

 Asset Protection Principle

 The domain assets are licensed, not transferred.
 No partnership, foundation formation, or institutional arrangement changes the founding steward's ownership of the underlying namespace infrastructure.
-This is the structural guarantee of neutrality that no platform participant can replicate.
+This is a structural neutrality condition that a platform participant would struggle to replicate credibly.

 § 07